We Offer Virtual, Phone and in-Person Consultations

 Eviction

 The other concern that most people have when their home is being foreclosed has to do with the eviction process.
 You do not have to leave on the day of the foreclosure.
-Once the foreclosure sale is complete the mortgage company or the buyer may send you a letter demanding that you leave the house immediately.
-But its a bluff.
+Once the foreclosure sale is complete the mortgage company or the buyer may send you a letter demanding that you leave the house immediately, but that’s a bluff.
 Since that is your home, you still have a constitutional property right to live there, and they can’t make you leave without a court order.

 Ten days after the judgment is entered they can bring the sheriff out and put you and your belongings out on the street.
 Don’t wait for that to happen.
-The whole process takes at least a month, but that month will go by faster than you can imagine.
+The whole process, from the filing of the lawsuit to the date of the eviction, takes at least a month, but that month will go by faster than you can imagine.

 There is much more that could be said about foreclosure and repossession, and this section will be updated regularly.
 If your question has not been answered, send me an email by clicking on the following link: Attorney@MemphisBankruptcyLawyer.com.
 I do my best to answer every question.